wasm-signatures/design/README.md

 *Note: In the simplified notation above, the signature marks have been omitted from the hash computation.
 But these sections should actually be included like other sections.*

+Reusing a key doesn’t require an additional row, only an update of `m` and the signature.

 **Properties:**

-- The placement of the signature section doesn’t matter.
-- Reusing a key doesn’t require an additional row, only an update of `m` and the signature.
+- Verification of the data between the beginning of a module and any marker (or the end of the module) can be made using a single signature.
-- Verifiers don't learn hashes of removed sections due to markers containing random bits.
+- Verifiers don't learn any information about removed sections due to markers containing random bits.

 **Example schema for the signature section:**